Sosixsu/Statistics-computing-consolidation-project-in-Python/README.md

 - optionally saves a JSON summary if `SAVE_JSON = True`
 - can also display plots directly while running if `SHOW_FIGURES = True`

-## Why this structure works better for GitHub
+## Project Value

-This repository is strongest when presented as a **statistics computing consolidation project** rather than as a sequence of assignment fragments.
-The value comes from the combination of:
+The value of the project comes from the combination of:

 - simulation
 - visualization